Menu

 npx create-snipara

-With project API key
+With existing API key

-npx create-snipara --api-key rlm_your_project_key
+npx create-snipara --api-key snp-your-key

 Specify project slug